aleshaleksey/fansys23/skills.md

   - Any Adamantine Armour
 - Shields (all)

+#### Weapon Proficiencies

 Weapons are tools that increase an entity's lethality in combat.
 For the sake of this definition, this does not include martial or supernatural abilities.
 Weapons and their properties are further discussed in the "Weapons and Armour Section".

 Any entity may wield a weapon it is physically capably of wielding.
 If it is not proficient, it makes attacks with a -5 penalty.
 On a critical fail it damages itself, rolling the same damage dice it would as if it had hit the intended target.
+In addition it provokes attacks of opportunity when it attacks, since poor technique leaves openings.

 Proficiency eliminates both the penalty and the damage to self on crit.
 In addition it allows the use of any of a weapon's special properties.